garrettsparks/nvfbc-relay/README.md

 In other words, if your target display is to the right/below the capture display, window offset bugs will occur when changing resolutions.

-Place the target window to the left of the capture window or keep the capture display at a static resolution.
+Place the target display to the left of the capture display or keep the capture display at a static resolution.

 ---